FMLA

 - Employee has a serious health condition that makes that employee unable to perform his or her job.

 The FMLA also allows an employee to take leave for “any qualifying exigency” related to a close family member who is a member of the military and is on “covered active duty.”
-In some cases, an employee may be eligible for an extended period of leave to care for a family servicemember with a serious medical condition.
+In some cases, an employee may be eligible for an extended period of leave to care for a family service member with a serious medical condition.

 Who is Covered by the FMLA?